 Stellar (XLM) technical analysis:

-Trend: Uptrend on Short-Term basis, Neutral on Medium-Term basis and Downtrend on Long-Term basis.
+Trend: Uptrend on Short- and Medium-Term basis and Downtrend on Long-Term basis.

 See more curated charts of coins with technical analyses.